AlliterativeAnchovies/CFGProject/README.md

 ## How To Get Started

-All scripts are in python2, unfortunately.
+All scripts are in python2.
 So make sure you're using that version.

 There are 3 possible tasks you may want to do: compiling your template to a CFG, generating sentences, and checking if the example sentences are in the grammar.
 All of this is handled by the 'run.py' wrapper script: